 Its an ancient excuse used by gamers that allows them to disassociate themselves from doing well at the game for whatever reason because “I don’t play that game.”

 In Before.
 A meme term generally used to predict the next part of the conversation or something in the near future.

 The ‘imagine function’.
 When you use the essence of irony to make a point or mock someone.
 Also known as sarcasm.
 A good example would be if someone says something blatantly wrong like “The Sky is Gold”.
 A use of the imagine function in this case would be “Imagine this being wrong” or “Imagine the sky being gold.”

 This refers to an attack or a dodging move that momentarily renders your character invulnerable to attacks.
 It basically means that you can’t get hit during a portion of the move.

-Sometimes taking damage has invul recovery so you don’t continuously take damage.
+Sometimes the taking damage animation has invul itself so you don’t continuously take damage.